What You Need to Know About Microsoft 365 Copilot

 That being said, you do not have to buy Copilot for every user.
 It's actually expected that you won't.
 This is where your AI strategy begins, deciding who within the organization will see the most value and ROI from Microsoft 365 Copilot.

-Microsoft's CFO Amy Hood said, "When we believe we're adding a lot of value, and frankly, that's what the Copilots are doing and some productivity improvement, you can expect that we will have a list price for those."
+Microsoft's CFO Amy Hood said, "When we believe we're adding a lot of value, and frankly, that's what the Copilots are doing and some productivity improvement."

 How to Prepare for Microsoft 365 Copilot